 One of the masterpieces of the Iranian Railways is the Bridge Veresk as a Tourist Attraction, which is considered to be the most important and highest railroad bridge in Northern Iran.
 The bridge, which has a worldwide reputation, has been named "The Bridge of Victory" in all the works published after the end of the Second World War.

-Tabiat Bridge is one of the most beautiful modern tourist 3rd floors bridges in Tehran.
+Tabiat Bridge as a Tourist Attraction is one of the most beautiful modern tourist 3rd floors bridges in Tehran.
 Nnumerous cafes for rest with walking paths and open-air platforms, provides a fantastic view of Tehran's city.
 The nature bridge connects Ab-o-Atash and Taleghani parks.

 Most Beautiful Bridges of Iran; The country in Iran is known as a country where architects and artists have displayed their art in the construction of historical bridges.
 Structures, some of which have been steady over the years, attracting the beauty of tourists.
 Bridges in Iran, in addition to communication function, are a symbol of the perfection of Iranian art architecture.
 The bridges were in the past structures for connecting and communicating, but nevertheless, they became an opportunity for the art of the architects of this land.